 In this request, Claid preserves the actual image size, hence squeezing the image and filling the surrounding space with padding.

 But let's consider more use cases.

-But it's not enough just to remove the background because the resulting object will be fit to borders.
-Controlling the empty space surrounding the product image would add a more natural look and help meet platform requirements.
+But it's not enough just to remove the background because the resulting object will be trimmed to borders.
+Controlling the empty space surrounding the product image would add a more natural look and help meet the platform's requirements.

-Let's assume that we need to remove the background and specify the intensity of the surrounding space:
+Let's assume that we need to remove the background and specify the amount of the surrounding space: